 RUDEC is in need of a skilled volunteer with skills in online fundraising and networking to join us for a couple of months or for a pre-Christmas challenge!

 RUDEC struggles every year before the school year begins to collect enough donations for all the children to be able to start a new chapter in their education.
-We want to change our approach for donations for the orphan project in three aspects.
+We want to change our approach for donations for the children project in three aspects.

-First, we want to start collecting donations for the orphans before Christmas.
+First, we want to start collecting donations for the children before Christmas.
 As you know, the holidays are a good time to initiate big fundraisers anyway, because somehow the whole world finds their conscience at this time.
 Also, sponsoring a child's well-being is a much better and a more heart-felt gift than a book or a pair of socks.

 Second, we want to become a permanent member of GlobalGiving.
 In order to become a member, the non-profit needs to do a challenge first: raising 5000 dollars from 40 unique donors in one month.
 It requires a full-time volunteer working on it and as the fundraising lasts one month, we think the duration of the stay of this volunteer should be between 6 and 8 weeks, but it is up to you.